codacy/codacy-checkstyle/docs/description/NonEmptyAtclauseDescription.md

-Checks that the at-clause tag is followed by description.
+Checks that the block tag is followed by description.